-Posterior facet syndrome (facet disease) is a degenerative spine condition that can explain the presence of chronic neck or back pain.
-This condition is most frequently associated with the regular aging process and is typically experienced later in life after years of wear and tear have degenerated the vertebral column.
-Initial treatment for posterior facet syndrome is attempted with a variety of noninvasive modalities designed to maintain flexibility of the facet joint and manage joint inflammation..
+Posterior facet syndrome (facet disease) is a degenerative spine arthritis that can lead to the presence of chronic neck or back pain.
+This condition is typically associated with the regular aging process and is frequently experienced later in life after years of wear and tear have damaged the joints of the vertebral column.
+Initial treatment for posterior facet syndrome is attempted with a variety of non-invasive procedures designed to maintain flexibility of the facet joints and to manage joint inflammation.
 In some cases, spine surgery is recommended to alleviate debilitating arthritic pain.

 The facet joints are integral structures in the spinal column that are responsible for stabilizing the neck and back while allowing for flexion, extension and the ability to pivot and rotate.
-These sliding joints contain articular surfaces covered with cartilage and surrounded by a thick capsule supplying lubricating fluid to ensure smooth comfortable motion. .
-Posterior facet syndrome develops when this cartilage gradually wears away and leads to bone-on-bone contact causing inflammation and the formation of bone spurs around the joint.
+These sliding joints have articular surfaces that are covered with cartilage and surrounded by a thick capsule that supplies lubricating fluid to ensure smooth, comfortable motion.
+Posterior facet syndrome develops when this cartilage gradually wears away and leads to bone-on-bone contact, causing inflammation and the formation of bone spurs around the joint.

 Facet disease is a type of osteoarthritis.
-Unfortunately cartilage loss cannot currently be cured or reversed.
+All osteoarthritis is marked by the deterioration of cartilage in joints, but cartilage loss cannot currently be cured or reversed.
 As such, treatment of posterior facet syndrome is concerned with mitigating the symptoms of the arthritic joint.
-In most cases, initial treatment utilizes a number of conservative, noninvasive methods that focus on keeping the spine mobile and addressing any pain the patient may be experiencing.
+In most cases, initial treatment utilizes a number of conservative, non-invasive methods that focus on keeping the spine mobile and addressing any pain the patient may be experiencing.
 Common treatments include: